scaleway/terraform-provider-scaleway/docs/resources/k8s_cluster.md

 }
 ```

-For a detailed example of how to add or run Elastic Metal servers instead of instances on your cluster, please refer to [this guide](../guides/multicloud_cluster_with_baremetal_servers.md).
+For a detailed example of how to add or run Elastic Metal servers instead of Instances on your cluster, please refer to [this guide](../guides/multicloud_cluster_with_baremetal_servers.md).

 ### With additional configuration